 Adam kapıyı [kapı-yı] kapattı The [subject substantive] man closed the [object substantive] door.

-The subject is already understood as substantive in Turkish, so it does not need a definite article.
-The subject definite Article the does not exist in Turkish, there is no "The man" as the subject definite article the is already understood as substansive and does not need a definite article.
+Turkish grammar does not use classical grammar nomenclature.
+The subject definite article the does not exist in Turkish.
+There is no "The man" as the subject definite article the is already understood as substansive and does not need a definite article.

 However there is an object definite article the in Turkish which appears as the suffix -(y)i -(y)ı -(y)ü -(y)u or -ni -nı -nü -nu for already suffixed nouns.